RSHKwee/ing2ofx/readme.md

 # Introduction
-The intent of this (java) application  is to convert ING (www.ing.nl) csv- or SNS (www.snsbank.nl) xml-files to ofx files that can be read by a program like GnuCash (http://www.gnucash.org).
+The intent of this (java) application  is to convert ING (www.ing.nl) csv- or SNS (www.snsbank.nl) xml-files (CAMT 053 format) to ofx files that can be read by a program like GnuCash (http://www.gnucash.org).

 The origin is a Python script which can be found on Github:  https://github.com/chmistry/ing2ofx/releases.
 The original script needed some modifications due to a new Python version and some changes in the ING CSV format.